Curvature Measures of Pseudo-Riemannian Manifolds: Introduction

 \subsection{Plan of the paper}

-In Section \ref{sec:background} we recall the theory of valuations and curvature measures on manifolds, and introduce the notion of generalized curvature measures, which is central in this work.
+In Section \ref{sec:background} we recall the theory of valuations and curvature measures on manifolds, and introduce the central notion of generalized curvature measures.
 In Section \ref{sec_computation_integrals} we introduce a convenient language to treat homogeneous distributions, and compute a distributional integral that plays a key role in the proof of Theorem \ref{mainthm_weyl}.
 In Section \ref{sec:lc_regular} we study LC-regular manifolds and LC-transversal submanifolds of pseudo-Riemannian manifolds, and show that the two notions are equivalent.
 In Section \ref{sec_construction} we construct the pseudo-Riemannian Lipschitz-Killing curvature measures.
 In Section \ref{sec_restriction} we compute the restriction of those curvature measures to pseudo-Riemannian submanifolds, establishing the existence part of Theorem \ref{mainthm_weyl}, which then combines with results of Section \ref{sec:lc_regular} to prove Theorem \ref{main:lc_regular}.
 In Section \ref{sec:properties}, some basic properties of the Lipschitz-Killing curvature measures are established, and the uniqueness part of Theorem \ref{mainthm_weyl} is proved.
-Finally, in Section \ref{sec_gauss_bonnet} we derive a generalization of the Chern-Gauss-Bonnet theorem from the Weyl principle.
+Finally, in Section \ref{sec_gauss_bonnet} we generalize the Chern-Gauss-Bonnet theorem using the Weyl principle.